Watch John Brandt address questions about real estate law

 Before buying a condominium, it is important to carefully review the CIC’s governing documents.
 These documents dictate many of your rights and responsibilities as a homeowner, including repair responsibilities and parking restrictions, and may limit your remedies if a dispute arises.

-Whether you are a first-time homebuyer or a seasoned commercial developer, you can benefit from retaining an experienced real estate lawyer in the Hopkins/Minnetonka area.
+Whether you are a first-time buyer or a seasoned commercial developer, you can benefit from retaining an experienced real estate lawyer in the Hopkins/Minnetonka area.
 At Merrigan, Brandt, Ostenso & Cambre, P.A., we are proud of our team of skilled negotiators and seasoned litigators.